pierrepeterlongo/back_to_sequences/paper/paper.md

 abundance of original reads, as the link between each original read and each of its $k$-mers would have to be stored.
 For instance, considering
-$k$-mers from a sequencing experiment of a human genome ($\approx 3$ billions nuceotides) with a coverage of 50x (each $k$-mer occurs in average in 50 distinct reads) would require more than 2Tb of space considering 64 bits for storing each link and 64 bits for storing the associated read identifier.
+$k$-mers from a sequencing experiment of a human genome ($\approx 3$ billions nucleotides) with a coverage of 50x (each $k$-mer occurs on average in 50 distinct reads) would require more than 2Tb of space considering 64 bits for storing each link and 64 bits for storing the associated read identifier.
 This is not acceptable.